-What do a credit report and a pirate have in common?
-I’ll tell you.
+What do a credit report and a pirate have in common, and why are they both so important to leading a financially solvent life?

 I still remember the TV commercial with a band, dressed as pirates, singing about how a hacker stole the identity of the lead singer, and how he now had to serve chowder to tourists because he had no credit.